-Workshop - register nowDouglas Hegley, Minneapolis Institute of Art, USA, David Lipsey, KlarisIP, LLC, United States, Christina Gibbs, Detroit Institute of Arts, USA
+Workshop - register nowDouglas Hegley, Minneapolis Institute of Art, USA, David Lipsey, KlarisIP, LLC, USA, Christina Gibbs, Detroit Institute of Arts, USA

 The challenges of Digital Asset Management (DAM) are universal, and yet – as in other areas of innovation – we often fail to take advantage of the knowledge, insights, and more extensive experience emerging from the private sector.
 However, by challenging this silo mentality and collaborating across sectors we, as professionals working with digital content, can become stronger together.